sjzcv/vim-python-ide/README.md

        source ~/.vimrc_background
      endif
      ```
-* If you dont want this feature simply remove this plugin from your vimrc and execute :PluginUpdate in vim, for proper removal delete the devicon plugin folder
+* If you dont want this feature simply remove this plugin from your vimrc and execute :PluginUpdate in vim, for proper removal delete the base16 plugin folder
 ### DevIcons (Optional)
 This plugin is used to show file icons in NerdTree and requires additional steps to install:
 * Must install a patched font that contains required glyphs: